joeytakeda/misc/table.md

 Attributes
 @unitprovides a conventional name for the kind of section changing at this milestone.
+**Status**Required**Datatype**teidata.enumerated**Suggested values include:**

-**Status**Required**Datatype**teidata.enumerated**Suggested values include:**pagephysical page breaks (synonymous with the  [pb](#pb)  element). columncolumn breaks.lineline breaks (synonymous with the  [lb](#lb)  element). bookany units termed book, liber, etc.poemindividual poems in a collection.cantocantos or other major sections of a poem.speakerchanges of speaker or narrator.stanzastanzas within a poem, book, or canto.actacts within a play.scenescenes within a play or act.sectionsections of any kind.absentpassages not present in the reference edition.unnumberedpassages present in the text, but not to be included as part of the reference.
+page physical page breaks (synonymous with the [pb](#pb) element). physical page breaks (synonymous with the  [pb](#pb)  element). column column breaks.column breaks.line line breaks (synonymous with the [lb](#lb) element). line breaks (synonymous with the  [lb](#lb)  element). book any units termed book, liber, etc.any units termed book, liber, etc.poem individual poems in a collection.individual poems in a collection.canto cantos or other major sections of a poem.cantos or other major sections of a poem.speaker changes of speaker or narrator.changes of speaker or narrator.stanza stanzas within a poem, book, or canto.stanzas within a poem, book, or canto.act acts within a play.acts within a play.scene scenes within a play or act.scenes within a play or act.section sections of any kind.sections of any kind.absent passages not present in the reference edition.passages not present in the reference edition.unnumbered passages present in the text, but not to be included as part of the reference.passages present in the text, but not to be included as part of the reference.

 ```

 <milestone n="23" ed="La" unit="Dreissiger"/> ... <milestone n="24" ed="AV" unit="verse"/> ...